Andekas/instagram-php-sdk/README.md

 // Get default Comment fields data (Timestamp, text, id)
 $get_comment = $instagram->getComment($comment_id);

-// If you need other fields you can send them as array
+// If you need other fields, you can send them as an array
 $get_comment = $instagram->getComment($comment_id, ['media','like_count']);

 return $get_comment;